-RAK Properties PJSC ("the Company") is a public joint stock company established under Amiree Decree No. 5 issued by the Ruler of the Emirate of Ras Al Khaimah on 16 February 2005 and commenced its operations on 2 June 2005.
-The Company is listed on the Abu Dhabi Securities Exchange, United Arab Emirates (UAE).
+RAK Properties P.J.S.C. (the "Company") is a public joint stock company established under Emiree Decree No. 5 issued by the Ruler of the Emirate of Ras Al Khaimah on 16 February 2005 and commenced its operations on 2 June 2005.
+The Company is listed in the Abu Dhabi Securities Exchange, United Arab Emirates ("UAE").
 The registered office of the Company is P.O.
 Box 31113, Ras Al Khaimah, UAE.

-The consolidated financial statements as at and for the year ended 31 December 2022 comprises the Company and its subsidiaries (collectively referred to as "the Group").
+The consolidated financial statements as at and for the year ended 31 December 2023 comprises the Company and its subsidiaries (collectively referred to as "the Group").